 Getting sick is the worst—especially during the holidays when your schedule is packed with parties, travel plans, and delicious food.
-You may load up on hand sanitizer, log eight hours of sleep every night, and fit in a great workout.
+You may load up on hand sanitizer, log eight hours of sleep every night, and fit in a great workout, like the ones available on Aaptiv.
 But it’s important to remember that a nutrient-rich diet helps keep your immune system in tip-top shape, too.

 Below, our experts answer the four most common questions they receive about how to choose the best immune system-boosting foods, so you can stay healthy and energized.

 Can certain foods really boost immunity?

 Yes and no. Researchers are still exploring how diet, exercise, age, and stress can impact the immune system.
 There isn’t necessarily a direct link between lifestyle and immunity.
 However, a healthy lifestyle certainly helps with wellness.
 What you eat functions as a piece of that puzzle.

 “Whole plant foods—including vegetables, fruits, whole grains, nuts, seeds, and legumes—are packed with nutrients that help keep our immune systems healthy,” says registered dietitian and nutritionist Taylor Wolfram of Whole Green Wellness.
 “These include vitamins A, C, and E; B vitamins; zinc; selenium; and iron.
 When we base the majority of our diets on these foods, we’re helping all of our bodily functions, not just our immune systems, function at peak performance.”